-- Various fines imposed by the court.
+- Miscellaneous fines imposed by the court.

 - Loss of a business and even a driver’s license.

-- Forfeiture of property and confiscation of bank accounts.
+- Confiscation of properties and bank accounts.

 - Manufacture of a controlled substance in California.